-Futher, we tested the more heterogenous semifractionated Quillaja-containing saponin used in veterinary vaccines, Quil-A® and VET-SAP® for their ability to activate the NLRP3 inflammasome.
-Both compounds were able to produce NLRP3dependent IL-1 β while IL-6 was unaffected (Fig. 6B).
+Furthermore, we tested the more heterogenous semi-fractionated Quillaja-containing saponin used in veterinary vaccines, Quil-A[®] and VET-SAP[®] for their ability to activate the NLRP3 inflammasome.
+Both compounds were able to produce NLRP3-dependent IL-1 β , whereas IL-6 was unaffected (Fig. 6B).

-NLRP3 dampens antigen-specific responses to a HIV-1 gp120/ QS-21 combination in vivo

-Several adjuvants are proposed to trigger NLRP3dependent inflammasome activation, but the role of NLRP3 in antigen-specific responses in vivo is debated (67,68).
-The role of NLRP3 may be impacted by variations in antigen, vaccine formulation and immunization scheme.
-OS-21 clearly activates the NLRP3 inflammasome in vitro, but the importance of NLRP3 for eliciting its adjuvanticity in vivo is unknown.
-To address this, wild type and NLRP3-deficient mice were immunized two times at 2 week intervals with QS-21 in the absence or presence of highly purified, GMP grade of the clinically relevant antigen HIV-Seven days after the second 1 gp120. immunization, splenocytes were collected and stimulated with gp120-peptides for evaluation of T-cell mediated responses.
+NLRP3 Dampens Antigen-specific Responses to a HIV-1 gp120/QS-21 Combination in Vivo-Several adjuvants are proposed to trigger NLRP3-dependent inflammasome activation, but the role of NLRP3 in antigen-specific responses in vivo is debated (67, 68).
+The role of NLRP3 may be impacted by variations in antigen, vaccine formulation, and immunization scheme.
+QS-21 clearly activates the NLRP3 inflammasome in vitro, but the importance of NLRP3 for eliciting its adjuvanticity in vivo is unknown.
+To address this, wild type and NLRP3deficient mice were immunized two times at 4-week intervals with QS-21 in the absence or presence of highly purified, GMP grade, clinically relevant HIV-1 gp120 antigen.
+Seven days after the second immunization, splenocytes were collected and stimulated with gp120 peptides for evaluation of T-cell mediated responses.
 In addition, production of gp120-specific antibodies were measured in serum from vaccinated animals.
 In a separate experiment, wild type mice were given the same immunization regimen and immunized with gp120 alone, QS-21 alone or the combination of gp120 with QS-21 to demonstrate the effectiveness of QS-21 as an adjuvant.
-Endpoint serum IgG and IgG1 were significantly increased in mice that received OS-21 and gp120 compared to mice immunized with protein only (Fig. 7A).
-Additionally, antigen-specific T-cell-mediated IFN- γ and IL-2 were significantly more robust compared to mock-immunized mice (Fig. 7B), demonstrating that QS-21 is an effective adjuvant.
+End point serum IgG and IgG1 were significantly increased in mice that received QS-21 and gp120 compared with mice immunized with protein only (Fig. 7A).
+Additionally, antigen-specific T-cell-mediated IFN- γ and IL-2 were significantly more robust compared with mock-immunized mice (Fig. 7B), demonstrating that QS-21 is an effective adjuvant.

-Interestingly, NLRP3-deficient mice had increased antigen-induced IL-2, IL-6, IL-4 and IFN- γ compared to wild type mice (Fig. 7C) indicating that both the Th1 and Th2 T cell responses were enhanced in the absence of NLRP3.
+Interestingly, NLRP3-deficient mice had increased antigeninduced IL-2, IL-6, IL-4, and IFN- γ compared with wild type mice (Fig. 7C), indicating that both the Th1 and Th2 T cell responses were enhanced in the absence of NLRP3.
 Similarly, the terminal antigen-specific humoral IgG1 and IgG2c antibody responses were significantly increased in the NLRP3-deficient mice, whereas IgG2b and IgG3 were largely unchanged in NLRP3-deficient mice (Fig. 7D).
-Mice immunized with QS-21and Gp120 had low, but detectable levels, of IL-1 β at the injection site in a manner dependent upon NLRP3 (Fig. 7E).
+Mice immu-